If your company uses public folders for information archival, the folders will eventually become too large for

 Restore and recovery operations require that the volume containing the store have an amount of free disk space equal to the folder's size, plus 10 percent.
 That means that if you were to limit the public folder store size to 35 GB, then the volume containing the store should have a total size of approximately 75 GB minimum with at least 40 GB of free space.

 Obviously, it is important to regulate public folder usage so that your server does not run out of disk space or perform poorly.
-Unfortunately, I can't tell you exactly what kind of limitations to place on your public folders
+Unfortunately, I can't tell you exactly what kind of limitations to place on your public folders because every company's needs are different.

 When planning for public folder regulation, there are several elements you need to consider.
 Some of the questions you should ask yourself are: